Generating Labels for Regression of Subjective Constructs using Triplet Embeddings: Discussion

 \section{Discussion}

-Section~\ref{sec:analysis} shows that it is possible to use triplet embeddings to find a 1-dimensional embedding that resembles the true underlying construct up to scaling and bias factors.
-There are several factors to consider for our proposed method.
+\autoref{sec:analysis} shows that it is possible to use triplet embeddings to find a 1-dimensional embedding that resembles the true underlying construct up to scaling and bias factors.
+There are several additional considerations for our proposed method.

 \paragraph*{Annotation costs} One of the challenging aspects of using triplet embeddings is the $\mathcal{O}(n^3)$ growth of the number of unique triplets for $n$ objects or frames.
-As mentioned earlier, the results by \cite{Jain2016} suggest however that the theoretical number of triplets needed scales with $\mathcal{O}(mn\log(n))$.
-In our experiments, we use $Kn\log(n)$ triplets with $K=31.5$ for task A and $K = 15$ for task B, with small MSEs and better approximations of the underlying ground truth compared to the state-of-the-art.
+As mentioned earlier, the results by \citep{Jain2016} suggest however that the theoretical number of triplets needed scales with $\mathcal{O}(mn\log(n))$.
+In our experiments, we use $Kn\log(n)$ triplets with $K=31.5$ for task A and $K = 15$ for task B to achieve equivalent or better approximations of the underlying ground truth compared to the state-of-the-art.